FabienTregan/WhatTheConf/README.md

 I'd like the talks to be choosed not by the organisation team but by attendees.
 Here are some talks I wish would be proposed :

--Story of computers from the Loom to the Eniac
+*#* Story of computers from the Loom to the Eniac
--Wooden Pneumatic Logic Gates : making a bloons based calculator -Pong game made from Minecraft blocks and redstone -The 12 pieces of wood which make a guitar
+*#* Wooden Pneumatic Logic Gates : making a bloons based calculator *#* Pong game made from Minecraft blocks and redstone *#* The 12 pieces of wood which make a guitar
+*#* Bourbakism and modern math teaching

 ## Price